-Honestly, you can just use Core Temp.
-It’s easily readable, updates in real time, is compatible with every CPU under the sun and shows you the temperatures of all your processor’s individual cores, so in a worst-case scenario you can see which ones specifically are getting too toasty.
+Core Temp keeps everything nice and simple, and provides all you need if you just want to check your CPU temperature now and again to make sure it’s ticking along.
+It’s easily readable, updates in real time, is compatible with every CPU under the sun and shows you the temperatures of all your processor’s individual cores.

 Installing it is dead easy too.
 Simply click the big blue “Download” on the Core Temp site, then run the executable file once it’s downloaded.
 While clicking through the installation wizard you will need to uncheck some boxes to avoid adding some bloatware, but otherwise you can keep hitting “Next” until Core Temp is installed.

 In the app itself, the temperatures of all your CPU’s cores are listed at the bottom.
 Another cool aspect of Core Temp – if don’t mind painfully stretching the definition of cool – is that it also lists the lowest and highest temperatures that each core has recorded during the current session.
 That might be handy if, say, you want to know how high your core temperatures peak during sustained play, but you can’t be bothered with constantly alt-tabbing out to monitor it.

 How to check your CPU temperature with HWMonitor

 CPUID’s HWMonitor performs a similar role to Core Temp, providing both minimum and maximum CPU core temperatures as well as current readings, but goes into detail on a far greater variety of your PC’s trackable metrics.
 Want to know the speeds of every single on of your PC’s fans, while also monitoring the temperatures of your graphics card and SSD?
 HWMonitor tracks it all, including voltages, so it’s particularly well-suited to keen overclockers.